Getting Addictive Spending Behaviors Under Control

 Are you a Spendaholic?
 Do you spend your money as soon as you get it?
 Take these steps to learn how to get addictive spending behaviors under control.

-I am in some serious debt, which I have turned over to a debt consolidation company.
+I am in serious debt, which I have turned over to a debt consolidation company.
 I make a decent amount of money.
 However, I can’t seem to keep it for more than a few hours.
 I end up spending my entire paycheck within the first day I have it.
 Seriously!
-I am trying to find a support group in NYC, but I am having no luck.
+I am trying to find a support group, but I am having no luck.
 I know I have a problem and I can’t continue to live like this.

 Donna